nrwl/nx/docs/shared/react-plugin.md

 npm install -D @nrwl/react
 ```

-> Note: You can create new workspace that has React set up by doing `npx create-nx-workspace@latest --preset=react`
+> Note: You can create a new workspace that has React set up by doing `npx create-nx-workspace@latest --preset=react`

 The file structure for a React application looks like: